NuvinduSenarathne/Gem_Identification_and_Price_Prediction_System/README.md

             	3. Gamini Gunaseela (migotogem@gmail.com)

 ### Project Description:
-The gemstone industry in Sri Lanka faces several challenges, including the manual evaluation and grading process, which is prone to human error and inconsistencies.
+<p>The gemstone industry in Sri Lanka faces several challenges, including the manual evaluation and grading process, which is prone to human error and inconsistencies.
 To address this issue, a research project has been initiated to develop a system that automates the gemstone identification and price prediction process.
-This system aims to bring significant benefits to the industry by improving accuracy and efficiency, reducing the risk of human error, and providing a more objective and scientific approach to gemstone evaluation.<br><br>
+This system aims to bring significant benefits to the industry by improving accuracy and efficiency, reducing the risk of human error, and providing a more objective and scientific approach to gemstone evaluation.<br><br></p>
 The system will use machine learning and computer vision to perform the following tasks:

 		1. Identify the color and clarity of gemstones (IT 20 0850 94)